drtwisted/godot-twicil/README.md

 [![GodotTwiCIL Brief Tutorial](https://i.ytimg.com/vi/tYYCjMOxKEI/hqdefault.jpg)](https://youtu.be/tYYCjMOxKEI)

 ### TODO:
+* Implement secure connection over WS for 3.1.x (should have built in tools for the purpose)
 * ~~Add aliases for chat commands~~
 * Manage user states (~~connected~~/~~disconnected~~/banned users?)
 * Investigate if it's possible to actively ask server for user list (at least add update of users list on new message)